KubeRocketCI/docs/docs/faq/pipelines.md

 Different pipelines within the KubeRocketCI platform are triggered by specific events, ensuring that the appropriate actions are taken in response to changes in the codebase or the project environment.

-The events triggering the three main types of pipelines are as follows:
+The [three primary types](#what-is-a-pipeline-in-kuberocketci) of pipelines in KubeRocketCI are triggered by the following events:

 - **Review Pipeline**:
   - Triggered by events related to pull requests and issue comments.